Polymer/old-docs-site/resources/faq.md

 ### When will other browsers support these APIs natively? {#nativesupport}

 The foundation layer in our <a href="/images/architecture-diagram.svg" target="_blank">architecture diagram</a> is based on emerging web standards.
 As browsers support them natively, the need for that layer will diminish and ultimately disappear.
+In fact, Chrome 36 is the first browser to support all of the primitives natively.
 It's impossible to say when every browser will support these features natively--but the more that web developers ask for them, the sooner native support will come.

 ### What's your mobile story? {#onmobile}